Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Conclusion

 \section{Conclusion}

-This paper comprehensively reviews and analyses the potentials of applying XAI methods to make a future AI-based 6G system more transparent and trustworthy.
-The existing ideas of designing 6G networks are overviewed at the beginning of this paper, along with the exhausted survey of the state-of-the-art AI and XAI methods.
+This paper comprehensively reviews and analyses the potential of applying XAI methods to make a future AI-based 6G system more transparent and trustworthy.
+The existing ideas for designing 6G networks are overviewed at the beginning of this paper, along with the exhaustive survey of the state-of-the-art AI and XAI methods.
 Later in this paper, several representative 6G technical aspects and use cases are carefully analysed in their existing AI-based solutions and the trend of applying XAI to enhance the trustworthiness of 6G network systems.
-At the end of this paper, the lessons learned about the limitations of existing work is summarised to remind researchers and practitioners that XAI can not solve all problems.
-Accordingly, the research challenges are also highlighted that are promising to overcome or alleviate the potential limitations of XAI.
+At the end of this paper, the lessons learned about the limitations of existing work are summarised to remind researchers and practitioners that XAI can not solve all problems.
+Accordingly, research challenges are also highlighted that are promising to overcome or alleviate the potential limitations of XAI.
 We hope this survey can guide the future 6G developments in a more sustainable direction.